github/codeql/python/ql/test/library-tests/frameworks/crypto/README.md

 rm *.py && cp ../cryptodome/*.py . && sed -i -e 's/Cryptodome/Crypto/' *.py
 ```

-The original [`pycrypto` PyPI package](https://pypi.org/project/pycrypto/) that provided the `Crypto` Python package has not been updated since 2013, so it is reasonable to assume that people will use the replacement [`pycryptodome` PyPI package](https://pypi.org/project/pycryptodome/) that has a (mostly) compatible API.
+The original [`pycrypto` PyPI package](https://pypi.org/project/pycrypto/) that provided the `Crypto` Python package has not been updated since 2013, so it is reasonable to assume that people will use the replacement [`pycryptodome` PyPI package](https://pypi.org/project/pycryptodome/) that also provides a `Crypto` Python package and has a (mostly) compatible API.

 The pycryptodome functionality is also available in the [`pycryptodomex` PyPI package](https://pypi.org/project/pycryptodomex/) which provides the `Cryptodome` Python package.